 The majority of hematologic disorders have a genetic background – highlighting the importance of quick and comprehensive genetic testing options.
 Having identified genetic variants associated with hematological diseases in more than 200 different genes, our panels allow you to access a wealth of medically-driven knowledge – facilitating diagnosis, prognosis, and potential treatment options.

 Blood coagulation panel

 Our blood coagulation panel contains genes for the molecular diagnosis of thrombophilia, thrombocytopenia, hereditary hemorrhagic telangiectasia, ARC syndrome, Hermasky-Pudlak syndrome, coagulation factor disorders, and platelet related disorders.

 Coagulation factor disorders

 Platelet related disorders

 Our bone marrow failure/anemia panel is intended for patients with abnormalities in more than 2 blood cell types (red blood cell, white blood cell, and platelets) who present symptoms of lethargy, recurrent infections, excessive bleeding, abnormal pigmentation, enlarged spleen, and malignancies.
-Specific disorders detected with this panel are Hemophagocytic Lymphohistiocytosis, Seckel syndrome, thrombocytopenia, Fanconi anemia, dyskeratosis congenita, Shwachman Diamond syndrome as well as other types of anemias, such as thalassemia alpha and beta, sickle cell disease, spherocytosis, megaloblastic anemia, congenital sideroblastic, and dyserythropoietic anemia.
+Some specific disorders detected with this panel are hemophagocytic lymphohistiocytosis, Seckel syndrome, thrombocytopenia, Fanconi anemia, dyskeratosis congenita, Shwachman Diamond syndrome as well as other types of anemias, such as thalassemia alpha and beta, sickle cell disease, spherocytosis, megaloblastic anemia, congenital sideroblastic, and dyserythropoietic anemia.

 |No. of genes:||155|